TristanBlus/dem_coreg/docs/install_guide_for_beginers.md

                     [-outdir OUTDIR]
                     ref_fn src_fn
 ```
+10. The dem_coreg/pygeotools/imview packages should be installed correctly after above operations in your system.
+Type the `dem_align.py -h` to check, if errors, check the requirements and fix it.
+The required modules may be incomplete due to the code changes, so you should be attention to that.

 ## Basic command-line usage
 - If the above sequence of commands are followed, you have all the command-line tools and python libraries in `demcoreg`, `pygeotools` and `imview` at your disposal (Look at their corresponding readmes for more details).